Peace & Justice Links

 Jubilee USA Network

-Jubilee USA Network is an alliance of more than 75 religious denominations and faith communities, human rights, environmental, labor, and community groups working for the definitive cancellation of crushing debts to fight poverty and injustice in Asia, Africa, and Latin America.
+This is an alliance of more than 75 religious denominations and faith communities; human rights, environmental, labor, and community groups working for the cancellation of debts to fight poverty and injustice in Asia, Africa, and Latin America.

 Justice for Immigrants

-The campaign’s primary objectives are to educate the public about Church teaching on migration and immigrants; to create political will for positive immigration reform; to enact legislative and administrative reforms based on the principles articulated by the bishops; and to organize Catholic networks to assist qualified immigrants in obtaining the benefits of these reforms.
+JFI educates the public about Church teaching on migration and immigrants; creates political will for reform; enacts reforms based on Catholic principles; and organizes Catholic networks to assist qualified immigrants in obtaining benefits.

 Latin America Working Group

-Founded in 1983, the Latin America Working Group (LAWG) leads one of the nation’s longest-standing coalitions dedicated to foreign policy.
-Together with its sister organization, the Latin America Working Group Education Fund, they work with more than 60 religious, humanitarian, grassroots and policy organizations to directly influence decision makers.
+LAWG leads a coalition dedicated to foreign policy with its sister organization, the Education Fund, they work with more than 60 religious, humanitarian, grassroots, and policy organizations to influence decision makers.

 The National Religious Campaign Against Torture (NRCAT) is a membership organization of religious organizations committed to ending torture that is sponsored or enabled by the United States.

-Pax Christi USA is a national Catholic organization, reaching over a half-million Catholics directly every year.
-We have over 400 local groups throughout the United States, over 100 bishop members, 700 parish sponsors, 600 religious communities, and 50 college and high school chapters.
+This national Catholic organization with over 400 local groups throughout the United States, over 100 bishop members, 700 parish sponsors, 600 religious communities, and 50 college and high school chapters.

 Polaris Project (Human Trafficking)

-SOA Watch is an independent organization that seeks to close the US Army School of the Americas, under whatever name it is called, through vigils and fasts, demonstrations and nonviolent protest, as well as media and legislative work.
+An independent organization that seeks to close this school under whatever name, through vigils, fasts, nonviolent protest, media, and legislative work.

 Sisters and Brothers of Immigrants

-Sisters and Brothers of Immigrants was founded in 2007 in Chicago by a group of Catholic Sisters.
-Their collaboration centered on the Catholic Campaign for Immigration Reform initiatives.
-The group expanded to include associate members of religious congregations and to religious brothers.
-Over 150 sisters and brothers from 37 religious communities are committed to prayer, pastoral care in detention centers, legislative action for immigration reform, and support of separated families.
+Founded in 2007 in Chicago by Catholic sisters, expanded to include associate members of religious congregations.
+SBI is committed to prayer, pastoral care in detention centers, legislative action for immigration reform, and support of separated families.

 Witness for Peace

-Witness for Peace (WFP) is a politically independent, nationwide grassroots organization of people committed to nonviolence and led by faith and conscience.
-Witness for Peace’s mission is to support peace, justice and sustainable economies in the Americas by changing U.S. policies and corporate practices that contribute to poverty and oppression.
+WFP is a politically independent, nationwide grassroots organization of people committed to nonviolence and led by faith and conscience to support peace, justice, and sustainable economies in the Americas, changing policies and corporate practices that contribute to poverty and oppression.